KaomN/camagru-MVC/README.md

 # Camagru

 Camagru is the first project of the web branch in Hive Helsinki.
-The object was to create an instagram-like web application and develop and understand functionalities such as:
+The object was to create an instagram-like web application that allows to make basic image processinging using webcam and/or predefined images

+## Requirements for the project:
+* Responsive design
+* Web app security (no SQL, HTML injections, plain passwords in the databases)
+* Authorized languages: [Server] PHP | [Client] HTML - CSS - JavaScript (only wiht browser native API)
+* Authorized frameworks: [Server] None | [Client] CSS Framework tolerated, unless adds forbidden JavaScript
+* MySQL/MariaDB with PDO.
+* Firefox and Chrome support

+## Functionality:
 * User sign up/login
 * Email sending/validation
 * Webcam integration